brianvanburken/brianvanburken.github.io/_posts/2021-12-06-a-more-sustainable-blog.md

 But, in many cases, it doesn't have much value, in my opinion.
 Instead, it wastes the users' mobile data and electricity in those cases.

-After these changes, my biggest blog post, [Pre-render Syntax Highlighting with Prism in Jekyll][4], is reduced from 5.52kb compressed transfer and 20,48kb on disk to 0kb compressed and 0kb on disk.
-That is an improvement of 100%!

 Hopefully, I have inspired you to think a bit more about a website's carbon footprint and start making small improvements.

 [1]: https://abookapart.com/products/sustainable-web-design